ketanmodi087/nextjs-prisma-crud/README.md

 5. Generate Prisma client: `npx prisma generate`
 6. Start the development server: `npm run dev`

-## Mock Authentication

-- The app uses a simple cookie-based session system
-- Enter any email on the login page to authenticate
-- The session is stored in a cookie named `mini-projects-session`

-## Cache Tags

-The application uses Next.js cache tags for efficient revalidation:

-- `project:{id}` - Individual project cache
-- `projects:user:{email}` - User's project list cache
-- `projects:public` - Public projects list cache

-These tags are revalidated when projects are created, updated, or deleted.

 ## Features

 - User authentication with email